seemslegit42/aevonos/docs/COVENANT-SYSTEMS.md

 - **Risk-Averse Artisan** -> **Covenant of Worship** (Symbol: 🜃)
 - **Zen Architect** -> **Covenant of Silence** (Symbol: 🜄)

-These are not stored as separate models in the initial implementation.
-They are logical groupings derived from the `psyche` enum, allowing for rapid, low-overhead implementation.
-Future iterations may formalize this with a `Covenant` table in the Prisma schema to store Covenant-specific metadata (e.g., leaderboards, shared resources).
+These are logical groupings derived from the `psyche` enum, allowing for rapid, low-overhead implementation.

 ---